 Art Department Majors and the 20-Course Rule

-The Art Department strongly encourages those with an interest in art and its history to consider incorporating study abroad--either during a summer or a regular academic term--into their Swarthmore program.
-Important examples of art and architecture are scattered throughout the world, and the encounter with works still imbedded in their original context is vital to an understanding of their historical and contemporary significance.
-Past experience has shown, however, that art courses in most foreign study programs fall considerably below the academic standards of comparable courses at Swarthmore.
-Students who are interested in bettering their chances of gaining a full Swarthmore credit for a course taken in a foreign program are advised to meet with either the Studio Art Coordinator and/or the Art History Coordinator, before leaving the campus.
-PLEASE NOTE: The department does not approve transfer credits in art history unless students have already completed an art history course at Swarthmore.
+The Art Department strongly encourages those with an interest in art and its history to consider incorporating study abroad into their Swarthmore program either during a summer or a regular academic term.
+Important examples of art and architecture are found throughout the world, and the encounter with works still imbedded in their original context is vital to an understanding of their historical and contemporary significance.
+Past experience has shown, however, that art courses in most study abroad programs fall considerably below the academic standards of comparable courses at Swarthmore.
+Students who are interested in bettering their chances of gaining a full Swarthmore credit for a course taken abroad are strongly advised to meet with the Art History Coordinator or the Studio Art Coordinator before leaving the campus.
+PLEASE NOTE: to receive transfer credits in art history, you must have taken at least one art history course at Swarthmore (normally before going abroad).

 Honors in Art History

-An Honors Major in Art History requires three two-credit preparations, consisting of three two-credit seminars.
+An Honors Major in Art History requires three 2-credit preparations, consisting of three 2-credit seminars.
 The normal prerequisite for any art history seminar is 2 credits of previous art history course work.
 Each seminar will be examined in a three-hour written examination and an individual 30-minute oral.

-An Honors Minor in Art History will take one two-credit seminar, and must have done at least two other courses in Art History.
+An Honors Minor in Art History will take one 2-credit seminar, and must have done at least two other courses in Art History.
 Only one of those credits can be a transfer credit.